sdrammis/web/content/_index.md

 Hi, I'm Sabrina.
-I'm an entering graduate student at MIT EECS.
+I'm first year graduate student at MIT EECS.
 My research interests are in understanding circuit level neural computation.
 You can reach me at <sdrammis@mit.edu>.